NVIDIA/cutlass/media/docs/gemm_api_3x.md

 Notice that CUTLASS 3.0 mainloops do not accept a dedicated accumulator element type.
 We obtain the accumulator type from the `typename TiledMma::ValTypeC`.
-Note also that top level API's `ElementA` and `ElementB` can defer from those of the MMA facing `typename TiledMma::ValTypeA` and `typename TiledMma::ValTypeB`, allowing TMA or user supplied transform operations to perform type conversions.
+Note also that top level API's `ElementA` and `ElementB` can differ from those of the MMA facing `typename TiledMma::ValTypeA` and `typename TiledMma::ValTypeB`, allowing TMA or user supplied transform operations to perform type conversions.